 Please review our submission guidelines before contacting Stonesong.

-Alison Fargis represents a wide range of commercially successful and critically acclaimed properties and is actively looking for lifestyle, pop culture, how-to, fashion, health/wellness, diet, parenting, and select children’s fiction and adult fiction that blurs the line between literary and commercial.
-Please no romance, high fantasy, true crime, poetry, or picture books.
+Alison Fargis represents a wide range of commercially successful and critically acclaimed properties and is actively looking for lifestyle, pop culture, health/wellness, diet, parenting, select middle grade and young adult fiction, and adult fiction that blurs the line between literary and commercial.
+Please no romance, high fantasy, true crime, poetry, or children’s picture books.

-In fiction for children she represents New York Times bestselling author Michael Buckley (The Sisters Grimm series, NERDS series, Kel Gilligan’s Daredevil Stunt Show, Hellfire Commandos, and Undertow), Stephanie Diaz (Extraction trilogy), Michael Teitelbaum (The Very Hungry Zombie, Backyard Sports series, and The Scary States of America).
-In fiction for adults she represents Alex Myers (Revolutionary) and Elizabeth Hall (Miramont’s Ghost)
+In fiction for children she represents New York Times bestselling author Michael Buckley (The Sisters Grimm series, NERDS series, Kel Gilligan’s Daredevil Stunt Show, Amulet, Hellfire Commandos, Abrams Comic Arts, and Undertow, Houghton Mifflin Harcourt Kids), Stephanie Diaz (Extraction trilogy, St. Martin’s Press), Michael Teitelbaum (The Very Thirsty Vampire, The Very Hungry Zombie, Skyhorse Press, Backyard Sports series, Grosset & Dunlap, and The Scary States of America, Delacorte).
+In fiction for adults she represents Alex Myers (Revolutionary, Simon & Schuster) and Elizabeth Hall (Miramont’s Ghost, Lake Union Publishing).

 Judy Linden is always on the lookout for fresh voices and bold, new ideas and projects in the following categories: cookbooks and diet, design, fashion, exercise and health, relationships, parenting, pop culture, popular psychology business, spirituality, and select fiction.
 Her cooking and craft authors include celebrity dessert stylist Amy Atlas Sweet Designs: Bake It, Craft It, Style It (Hyperion/Disney), Cannelle et Vanille’s Aran Goyoaga Small Plates and Sweet Treats: My Family’s Journey to Gluten-free Cooking (Little, Brown), Sweet Paul’s Paul Lowe Sweet Paul Eat & Make (Houghton Mifflin Harcourt), Jamie Geller’s Joy Of Kosher (HarperCollins), Karen Mordechai’s Sunday Suppers: Gatherings and Recipes (Clarkson Potter), Livia Cetti’s Petals and Paperie: Blooming Designs and Irresistible Projects to Make Out of Paper (STC), Patti Paige’s You Can’t Judge a Cookie By Its Cutter (Hachette), Christina Suarez’s No Bake Makery (Little, Brown), and Yvonne Ruperti’s One Bowl Baking (Running Press).
 Home Interior authors include Design Sponge’s Grace Bonney (Book 2, to come) and Bright Bazaar’s Will Taylor Making Color Work for You (St. Martins).
 Fashion authors include Charla Krupp New York Times Bestselling How Not to Look Old (Grand Central Press, twenty-four weeks on the bestseller lists), Today show regular Amy E. Goodman Wear This, Toss That (Atria/Simon and Schuster).
 Self-Empowerment and General Non-Fiction authors include Executive Producer Marsha Benko’s Antiques Roadshow: Behind the Scenes (Fireside/S&S), child development expert and Today show regular Dr. Robyn Silverman Good Girls Don’t Get Fat, and books with Petfinder.com, Why Files.org: The Science Behind the News, Shape magazine, Keller-Williams Realty, The American Yoga Association, Men’s Fitness magazine, among others.